 What it looks like at year 10

 Harry’s RRIF minimum amount will carry an interest-only loan of $240,000.
-At year 10, the after-tax value of the $240,000 Harry invested (with the loan repaid) is $142,668 vs. $80,404 which would be the after-tax value of the regular deposits if Harry had simply invested his discretionary RRIF income each year.
+At year 10, the after-tax value of the $240,000 Harry invested (with the loan repaid) is $142,668 (vs $80,404, which would be the after-tax value of the regular deposits if Harry simply invested his discretionary RRIF income each year).

-Harry increased his net worth by $62,264 by having a larger lump sum invested over the 10 years, instead of investing the after-tax discretionary RRIF income on an annual basis.
+Harry increased his net worth by $62,264 by investing a larger lump sum over the 10 years instead of investing the after-tax discretionary RRIF income on an annual basis.
 After taxes are paid on the annual taxable distributions in the leveraged account, the interest deductions totaling $120,000 over 10 years have reduced his taxes payable by $44,819.

-- Don’t need their RRIF payments for day-to-day living expenses or to fund their leisure activities such as travel during their retirement
+- Investors who don’t need their RRIF payments for day-to-day living expenses or to fund their leisure activities, such as travel, during their retirement.

 It’s important to remember that this strategy may not be appropriate for someone with a very low risk tolerance.

-- Adding a leverage loan to the investment plan to potentially leverage wealth accumulation
+- adding a leverage loan to your investment plan to potentially use accumulated wealth

 Investment options with Manulife Investment Management

-Mutual Funds can help meet your specific financial needs, throughout your life.
-Whether you are just starting out, accumulating wealth or are nearing/in retirement, mutual funds offered by Manulife is committed to providing quality investment products and services so you can enjoy life and worry less.
+Mutual funds from Manulife Investment Management can help meet your specific financial needs throughout your life.
+Whether you’re just starting out, accumulating wealth, or nearing/in retirement, mutual funds offered by Manulife Investment Management can provide you with solutions to help build a portfolio that meets your needs.

-Manulife Segregated Fund Contracts combine the growth potential offered by a broad range of investment funds, with the unique wealth protection features of an insurance contract.
-Through Manulife segregated fund contracts, investors can help minimize their exposure to risk through income, death and maturity guarantees, potential creditor protection features, and estate planning benefits—all from a single product or insurance contract.
+Segregated fund contracts combine the growth potential offered by a broad range of investment funds with the unique wealth-protection features of an insurance contract.
+Through Manulife Investment Management segregated fund contracts, investors can help minimize their exposure to risk through income, death, and maturity guarantees; potential creditor-protection features; and estate-planning benefits—all from a single product or insurance contract.

-Manulife Bank Investment Loans allow investors to make a large initial investment contribution and benefit from the potential for compound growth and interest deductibility.
-These loans are available for a variety of Manulife Mutual Fund accounts and Segregated Fund contracts, and offer attractive options such as 100 per cent financing, no margin-calls on market fluctuations*, interest-only payments and a one-step application process.
+Investment loans allow investors to make a large initial investment contribution and benefit from the potential for compound growth and interest deductibility.
+Manulife Bank loans are available for a variety of mutual fund accounts and segregated fund contracts, and offer attractive options such as 100% financing, no margin calls on market fluctuations,2 interest-only payments, and a one-step application process.

-1 Actual tax deductibility of loan interest depends upon a number of factors with the Income Tax Act (Canada) providing the framework for determining deductibility.
-Results for Quebec residents may differ due to the different interest deductibility rules.
-Readers should consult their tax and legal advisors with respect to your particular circumstances.
+1 Actual tax deductibility of loan interest depends on a number of factors, with the Income Tax Act (Canada) providing the framework for determining deductibility.
+Results for Quebec residents may differ due to different interest deductibility rules.
+Consult your tax and legal advisors with respect to your particular circumstances.
 2 No margin calls on 100% loans and multiplier loans; however, if loan-to-value (LTV) exceeds 125%, then interest-only loans may be converted to a principal-plus-interest loan at the discretion of Manulife Bank.
 The no margin-call feature isn’t available on custom loans.